-- Did the company elect to defer during the transition period? - Does the company write lines of business subject to PBR?

-- Has the company requested any PBR exemptions for products? - Does the VM-31 Report (PBR) provide an overview of the company's PBR status (Executive Summary), exclusions (Stochastic Exclusions and Deterministic Exclusions), material risks considered, and assumptions used? - Does the AG-43 Memoranda, or its successor, address the testing and results for variable annuity products under various economic scenarios and provide an overview of risks and risk mitigation strategies for these products? - How does the company comply with VM-G in its governance?
+- Did the company elect to defer during the transition period? - Does the company write lines of business subject to PBR? - Has the company requested any PBR exemptions for products? - Does the VM-31 Report (PBR) provide an overview of the company's PBR status (Executive Summary), exclusions (Stochastic Exclusions and Deterministic Exclusions), material risks considered, and assumptions used? - Does the AG-43 Memoranda, or its successor, address the testing and results for variable annuity products under various economic scenarios and provide an overview of risks and risk mitigation strategies for these products? - How does the company comply with VM-G in its governance?

-Interviews with the qualified actuaries may provide information about the company's implementation and utilization of PBR and the assignment of actuaries for PBR projects and their qualifications for the assignments.
+Interviews with the qualified actuaries may provide information about the company's implementation and utilization of PBR, the PBR platform, company concerns and/or challenges with respect to implementation or compliance, processes and controls, key risks, and the assignment of actuaries for PBR projects and their qualifications for the assignments.

 While reviewing the Annual Statement and accompanying filings, Anne Actuary noticed the company had some universal life reserves based on the 2001 CSO with X-factors and some reserves are under PBR with the 2017 CSO and a preferred class structure.
+She prepared questions for interviews and information requests.
 She inquired about the qualifications of the actuaries involved.
 The Annual Statement indicated the net death benefits paid were materially equal to the reserves released from death plus the tabular cost.
-During the interview with the appointed actuary, he stated the universal life policies have secondary guarantees, which state that if the sum of premiums paid is equal to or greater than the total of target premiums to age 85, the policy will pay a death benefit equal to the face amount, even if the policy account value is zero.
-The appointed actuary also stated that the tabular mortality charges for policies was set to equal the actual mortality and the difference was applied to the reserve for the secondary guarantees, and that although this was not the NAIC-prescribed minimum reserving method, it had historically produced reserves greater than the minimum statutory requirements.
-He also indicated the PBR valuation platform had been developed inhouse by an actuarial student under his supervision.
+During the interview with the appointed actuary, he stated the universal life policies have secondary guarantees, which state that if the sum of premiums paid is equal to or greater than the total of target premiums to age 85, the policy will pay a death benefit equal to the face amount, even if the policies was set to equal the actual mortality and the difference was applied to the reserve for the secondary guarantees, and that although this was not the NAIC-prescribed minimum reserving method, it had historically produced reserves greater than the minimum statutory requirements.
+He also indicated the PBR valuation platform had been developed in-house by an actuarial student under his supervision.
 The examining actuary recorded this information in work papers for Phase 1.